bytedance/DouyinOpenPlatformDemo/iOS/README.en_US.md

 > The demo has created a class: [DYOpenDemoHostConfig](DouyinOpenSDKDemo/HostConfig/DYOpenDemoHostConfig.m) which implementation interface [DYOpenDemoHostConfigProtocol](DouyinOpenSDKDemo/HostConfig/DYOpenDemoHostConfigProtocol.h), just modify as prompted inside (The most important thing is to configure the **ClientKey**)

+1. Use `git clone + repo url`，download the repository locally

+2. Install pod

+   - Go to the downloaded Demo project and go to the iOS directory
+   - run `git lfs install` and `git lfs pull`
+   - run `pod install`，After success, you will see `Generating project & Integrating project`

+3. Compile & Run Demo

+   - Open the iOS directory DouyinOpenSDKDemo.xcworkspace

-If you have an apple enterprise certificate, just run the demo directly to use the basic auth or share ability.
+   - If you have an apple enterprise certificate, just run the demo directly to use the basic auth or share ability.

      If not you should change something like this:

      * modify the clientKey applied for by yourself:
        1. Modify the return value of `+[DYOpenDemoHostConfig clientKey]`
        2. In Xcode, click `TARGETS - info` and fill in the clientKey below `URL Types`
      * modify the bundle id: The bundle ID must match the clientKey (that is, the bundle ID must be the same as that in the application on the official website)
      * modify certificates: Use your own available certificates

 ##  More